kubernetes/enhancements/keps/sig-node/4929-exec-action-timeout/README.md

   current no-timeout behavior.
 - `timeoutSeconds` greater than `0`: pass that duration to `RunInContainer`.
 - If the exec action times out, the lifecycle hook fails and kubelet handles that failure the same way it handles other lifecycle exec failures.
+The failure message and kubelet log should make it clear that the exec action hit its configured timeout.

 For `preStop`, the hook remains subject to the existing pod termination flow and grace-period cancellation.
 The exec timeout provides an additional hook-specific bound when it is shorter than the remaining termination grace period.
+It does not extend the pod termination grace period; a `preStop` timeout value longer than the remaining grace period can still be interrupted by pod termination.

 ### User Stories (Optional)